OminiaVincit/scale-variant-topo/README.md

     Release\PersistentRunner_D64.exe --nthreads -1 --maxdim 1 --format point-cloud --outdir output --input data\pcl_list.txt --multi 1

+Notice that this is the wrapper module for Ripser, which is also available under an MIT license and copyright to Ulrich Baeur.

+    Bauer, Ulrich.
+"Ripser: a lean C++ code for the computation of Vietoris–Rips persistence barcodes."
+    Software available at https ://github. com/Ripser/ripser (2017).

 ### Release/DiffusionRunner_D64.exe
 Calculate persistence diagrams from diffusion distance matrix.